Comedown (song)

-"Comedown" is a song by British rock band Bush, released on 26 September 1995 as the third single from their debut album, Sixteen Stone.
+"Comedown" is a song by British rock band Bush, released in August 1995 as the third single from their debut album, Sixteen Stone.

 Composition

 Gavin Rossdale wrote the song about an ex-girlfriend, stating, "It was written in the context of half regret, half celebration and just being objective about the situation of coming down from that high and dealing with those intense emotions."
 In 2017 he added:

 Drummer Robin Goodridge told music publication Modern Drummer that the bass line and drum grooves in "Comedown" were borrowed from a song by English band Massive Attack.

 Of the 12 songs featured on Sixteen Stone, "Comedown" was the first to be written, and remains unchanged lyrically from its original form.

 Music video

 The music video was directed by Jake Scott in Los Angeles.
 Scott used a special "fish eye" lens to film some of the scenes, to give a distorted view as if looking through a peep hole.